-If you have obstructive sleep apnea, life insurance underwriters want to review your Polysomnogram, aka your sleep study test.
+If you have obstructive sleep apnea, life insurance underwriters want to review your Polysomnogram.

-The diagnosis of Sleep Apnea and ultimately the life insurance price you will pay for life insurance is based on your Polysomnogram test results.
-A sleep apnea test evaluates:
+The price you will pay for life insurance is based on your Polysomnogram test results and other medical risks.

-A number of our life insurance companies available will do a good job underwriting you based on your obstructive sleep apnea history and polysomnogram results.
+A number of our life insurance companies available will do a good job underwriting your obstructive sleep apnea history.

-- Your age at time of diagnosis of obstructive sleep apnea?
+- Your age at the time of diagnosis of obstructive sleep apnea?